-For the first time, three separate national SEED New Leaders Weeks held in a single year, training a record number of people to lead SEED seminars in their schools and organizations.
+For the first time, three separate National SEED New Leaders Weeks are held in a single year, training a record number of people to lead SEED seminars in their schools and organizations.

-National SEED Scholarship Fund launched to provide the transformative SEED journey to educators from under-resourced schools and communities.
+National SEED Scholarship Fund launches to provide the transformative SEED journey to educators from under-resourced schools and communities.

 First two ReSEED: Revisit, Renew, Recharge events, three-day opportunities for trained SEED leaders to reunite and recharge, sharing and developing their facilitation skills.